cinquin/mutinack/README.md

 former are available as Ant target `junitreport`, and the latter can be run using the `run_functional_tests` script in the base directory.
-Both sets of tests are run automatically as part of continuous integration builds (each of the ~350 functional tests takes a relatively large amount of time to complete because of initialization costs, but the tests are run in parallel; the number of simultaneous jobs should be adjusted to match machine architecture using the `N_PARALLEL_JOBS` knob in the `run_functional_tests` script).
+Both sets of tests are run automatically as part of continuous integration builds.
+Each of the ~350 functional tests takes a relatively large amount of time to complete because of initialization costs, but the tests are run in parallel; the number of simultaneous jobs should be adjusted to match machine architecture using the `N_PARALLEL_JOBS` knob in the `run_functional_tests` script.
+Functional tests further rely on Nailgun (provided as a Git submodule) to avoid JVM startup costs and to optimize speed by using "warm" JVM instances; Nailgun needs to have been built for the tests to run.
 The functional test setup includes a mechanism to mark failed tests and automatically track them in a Git repository, which makes it possible to prioritize re-running of these tests when performing continuous integration builds across multiple machines (with e.g. Jenkins); this functionality is turned off by default to minimize initial configuration effort.
 Functional tests record code coverage using JaCoCo (use Ant target `jacoco:report` to produce a report).